slatedocs/slate/source/includes/_configuration.md

 ## Deploy Tracking

 Scout can track deploys, making it easier to correlate changes in your app to performance.
+To enable deploy tracking, first ensure you are on the latest version of `scout_apm`.
+See our [upgrade instructions](#updating-to-the-newest-version).

 Scout identifies deploys via the following:

 1. If you are using Capistrano, no extra configuration is required.
 Scout reads the contents of the `REVISION` and/or `revisions.log` file and parses out the SHA of the most recent release.
 2. If you are using Heroku, enable [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata).
 This adds a `HEROKU_SLUG_COMMIT` environment variable to your dynos, which Scout then associates with deploys.